Discussing the In-Service Rollover

 While normally not recommended, a 401(k) loan can provide needed funding for individuals who find themselves in a financial crunch.
 For individuals younger than age 59½, 401(k) loans can only be taken by active employees and must be paid back over a determined time frame to avoid being taken as a distribution subject to taxes and the 10% penalty.
 Individuals are not permitted to take out loans against their IRAs.

-While there is the potential to reduce fees with an in-service rollover, there is also the possibility of increased fees for IRA investors.
-Since individuals have greater control over their account and access to a greater number of investment options with an IRA, investors need to be mindful they could be choosing more complicated investment strategies that could generate higher fees.
+IRAs may involve new fees or require additional management.
 Additionally, it’s important to be aware of the rules regarding required minimum distributions (RMDs).
-When the account holder reaches a certain age, usually 72, the IRS mandates that a minimum amount must be withdrawn from the retirement account each year as a requirement minimum distribution.
+When the account holder reaches a certain age, usually 72, the IRS mandates that a minimum amount must be withdrawn from the retirement account each year as a required minimum distribution.

 It is also important to understand the impact an in-service rollover can have on Net Unrealized Appreciation (NUA).
-Net Unrealized Appreciation allows the participant to apply long-term capital gains to the difference between the value in the average cost basis and current market value of a security in a tax-deferred account.
+NUA is the increase in value of employer stock held in a tax-deferred retirement account, which may qualify for favorable long-term capital gains treatment when distributed.
+NUA allows the participant to apply long-term capital gains to the difference between the value in the average cost basis and the current market value of a security in a tax-deferred account.
 An in-service rollover could impact the participant’s ability to utilize NUA in the future to the extent of preventing use of the strategy.
 Everyone’s situation is unique, and investors should consult with their tax advisors when considering NUA.

 Reviewed by,